$K$-rings of wonderful varieties and matroids: Introduction

 \subsection{Definitions of the varieties}

 For any $S\subset E$, let

 The dimension of $L^S$ is called the {\bf rank} of $S$, and the dimension of $L_S$ is called the {\bf corank}.
-A subset $F\subset E$ is called a {\bf flat} if it is maximal within its rank, or, equivalently, if $L_F \subset H_e \Rightarrow e\in F$.
+A subset $F\subset E$ is called a {\bf flat} if it is maximal within its rank, or, equivalently, if $L_F \subset H_e$ implies that $e\in F$.

 The {\bf wonderful variety} $\WA$ is defined as the closure of the image of the rational map

 and the {\bf augmented wonderful variety} $\Waug$ is defined as the closure of the image of the rational map